 A partial transfer of liabilities, which would involve certain creditors being left behind in the entity that is to be liquidated, could give rise to compensation claims under the "no creditor worse off than in liquidation" (NCWOL) safeguard specified in KA 5.2 if those creditors are worse off than they would have been in the liquidation of the whole firm.
-If there is a shortfall of assets relative to liabilities that cannot be met by a contribution from a policyholder protection scheme (if available), it may be necessary to restructure policyholder liabilities to enable a transfer.
+If there is a shortfall of assets relative to liabilities even after a PPS has covered its obligations to policyholders, it may be necessary to restructure policyholder liabilities to enable a transfer.

-&lt;sup>15 Arrangements to support continuity of critical shared services in resolution are discussed further in subsection 3 below on operational continuity.
+&lt;sup>10 Arrangements to support continuity of critical shared services in resolution are discussed further in subsection 3 below on operational continuity.

-&lt;sup>16 KA 4 specifies that resolution authorities should have the power to impose a temporary stay on contractual rights to terminate that arise in connection with resolution, and sets out conditions and safeguards associated with such stays.
+&lt;sup>11 KA 4 specifies that resolution authorities should have the power to impose a temporary stay on contractual rights to terminate that arise in connection with resolution, and sets out conditions and safeguards associated with such stays.

 Ensuring that the entity is sufficiently capitalised to enable a solvent run-off would maintain continuity of cover and payments for existing policyholders.
 An alternative strategy may therefore be to write-down the unsecured non-insurance liabilities, and if necessary restructure the insurance liabilities, of the life insurer to enable a recapitalisation that is sufficient to run-off the existing business.
 It may be necessary or desirable to support the implementation of such measures with a restriction or temporary suspension of policyholders' rights to withdraw from their insurance contracts.
-Where liabilities to policyholders need to be restructured, the policyholder protection scheme (if available) may be able to make a contribution.

-b.
-Property and casualty (P&C)
+3.1.2 Property and casualty (P&C)

 Where there is sufficient substitutability, which is the case for the majority of P&C insurance products, it may not be necessary for the insurer to continue to write new business.
-The insurer's authorisation or license could be restricted to exclude writing new contracts and a solvent run-off may be attempted before the use of other resolution tools is contemplated.
+The insurer's authorisation or license could be restricted to exclude writing new contracts and a solvent runoff may be attempted before the use of other resolution tools is contemplated.

 Where the financial position of the insurer would not support a solvent run-off, an insolvent run-off or liquidation may be necessary.
 Liquidation proceedings may be more suitable for a property insurer with insurance liabilities of generally short duration, while an insolvent run-off may be more appropriate for a casualty insurer with insurance liabilities of generally longer duration.
 Given the short contract duration (normally one year) of many P&C policies and the ease with which policyholders can move to another firm on similar terms (for example, with their no claims bonus), it may be necessary to provide for continuity of cover only for a limited period to enable existing policyholders to find replacement cover in the open market prior to the opening of either type of proceeding.
-In this scenario, where policyholders, this may affect the determination of the preferred strategy.
+In this scenario, where PPS are available to pay claims and/or return unearned premiums to policyholders, this may affect the determination of the preferred strategy.

-Some P&C policies, however, are complex and unique and it might be more difficult to find a substitute product in some jurisdictions.
-Authorities may consider examining whether there are structural factors that led to a lack of substitutability which may need to be addressed by policy action in other domains (e.g., competition).
-Where insurers provide insurance functions of particular economic importance that have a lack of substitutability, authorities may consider this factor when developing resolution plans.
+Certain P&C policies, however, are complex and unique and it might be more difficult to find a substitute product in some jurisdictions.
+Authorities may consider examining whether there are structural factors that lead to limited substitutability which may need to be addressed by policy action in other domains (e.g., competition).
+Where insurers provide insurance functions of particular economic importance that have limited substitutability, authorities may consider this factor when developing resolution plans.